His Holiness the 14th Dalai Lama shares a message that all of us should heed.

-While people are always talking about love and compassion, these sentiments are often betrayed by wrongful discrimination.
-People of religious faith must live according to what they profess.
-Even those who do not believe must, as members of the seven billion-strong human community, must reach out to every other human being.
-At a human level, it is, I think, a really important practice of secular ethics.
+We also discussed how discrimination stands in the way of love and compassion for our fellow human beings.
+The Dalai Lama noted that while people are always talking about love and compassion, these sentiments are often betrayed by discrimination.
+Apart from religion, that is, as members of the seven- billion strong human community, we must reach out to every other human being.
+“At a human level, it is, I think, a really important practice of secular ethics,” he added.